 Epiphenomenalism is the claim that even if consciousness is real in the Hard Problem sense, there is no room for it to be causally efficacious.
 That is, we may really see red and feel pain in ways that are irreducible to the mindless unconscious interactions of our brains' neuroanatomical parts, but our consciousness is a helpless observer.
 The mindless unconscious parts still do their mindless unconscious work, including controlling our muscle movements and speech, while the consciousness stays trapped in the press box, experiencing it all, including the delusion that it itself is controlling anything.

-The main argument for ephiphenomenalism is that since we know physics pretty well, and we are getting better all the time at neuroscience, sometime in the not too distant future we should be able to characterize all of our behavior (even the "behavior" of our mental processing, stripped of any considerations of subjective qualitative consciousness) strictly in terms of nuts and bolts neuronal processing without recourse to notions of consciousness.
+The main argument for ephiphenomenalism is that since we know physics pretty well, and we are getting better all the time at neuroscience, sometime in the not too distant future we should be able to solve all of Chalmers's "easy problems".
+That is, we will be able to characterize all of our behavior (even the "behavior" of our mental processing, stripped of any considerations of subjective qualitative consciousness) strictly in terms of nuts and bolts neuronal processing without recourse to notions of consciousness.
 The physical world is causally closed.
 That is, every physical thing that ever happens has an understood physical cause.
 Therefore there is no way that some hitherto undiscovered mysterious force of consciousness could have any physical effect, including the effect of making my neurons fire, my muscles move, etc. If a perfectly accurate physical account can be given of every neuronal event that happens as I type this essay, or comment on the beauty of a sunset, and this account is given strictly in terms of ordinary physics, then it puts people who believe that the Hard Problem exists in an awkward position.
 Subjective consciousness, if it exists in the Hard Problem sense, would appear to be redundant, an extra, a loose thread hanging off the natural world, or it would violate the laws of physics.

 So does consciousness just watch the processing, without influencing it at all?
 I know I am conscious in some way that can not be reduced to a functional description of the causal interactions of my micro-parts, and my consciousness certainly thinks that it is in control of my fingers as I type this.
 It thinks (or experiences) that when I write about how subjective consciousness feels, each word I write is dictated (or at least strongly influenced) by my actual, immediate perception of how subjective consciousness feels.